ndm-io/wigwam-design-coming-soon/issues.md

 Use this file to track the issues that arise with the coming soon website

+## issue-8 - 10/12/17

+### Problem

+The testimonials in the about page are static html and therefore require copy paste to update

+### Fix

+Add render code to app

 ## issue-7 - 01/09/17

 ### Problem